xiaodongyang/xiaodongyang.github.io/index.md

 > Co-organizing the [AI City Challenge](https://www.aicitychallenge.org) at CVPR 2019.

+> One paper accepted by TPAMI on optical flow estimation.

 > Our PWC-Net wins the first place on the optical flow competition of [CVPR 2018 Robust Vision Challenge](http://www.robustvision.net/leaderboard.php?benchmark=flow)!

 > Three papers accepted by CVPR 2018 on recurrent networks, optical flow estimation, and video generation.